andreaskaris/nft-filter-raw-payload-expression/README.md

 Sending  message to   ('192.168.124.11', 45864) with op '1' and message code '1337'
 ```

-... and a tcpdump in the default namespace reveal that the request gets all the way from the client to the server,
+... and a tcpdump in the default namespace reveal that the request makes it all the way from the client to the server,
 whereas the reply is filtered by nftables:
 ```
 [root@centos9 ~]# tcpdump -nne -i os-red